choplin/codexlog/docs/development.md

 # Development Guide

-This document explains how to set up the development environment, coding conventions, and development workflow for codexlog.
+This document explains how to set up the development environment, coding conventions, and development workflow for agentlog.

 ## Prerequisites